Victor Emery

 Victor John Emery (16 May 1934 – 18 July 2002) was a British specialist on superconductors and superfluidity.
 His model for the electronic structure of the copper-oxide planes is the starting point for many analyses of high-temperature superconductors and is commonly known as the Emery model.

 Biography

 Early life

-Emery was born in Boston, Lincolnshire, England, where he was educated at Staniland School and Boston Grammar School.
-He won the Parry Gold Medal for the best scholar in 1951 before going on to study physics at the University of Hull, the University of London and the University of Manchester, where he gained a PhD in Theoretical Physics.
+Emery was born in Boston, Lincolnshire, England.
+He went to study physics at the University of London (bachelor degree in science in 1954) and the University of Manchester, where he gained a PhD in theoretical physics under the supervision of Richard J. Eden.